SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.d.2 Percentage of bloodstream infections due to selected antimicrobial-resistant organisms

-This query consists of 1 phrase.

-This target refers to the IHR.
+This target is interpreted to refer to research about health emergency preparedness, particularly in reference to the IHR.
 From <a id="WHOGHO">[The Global Health Observatory (n.d.)](#f18)</a>:
 >"Under the IHR, States Parties are obliged to develop and maintain minimum core capacities for surveillance and response, including at points of entry, in order to early detect, assess, notify, and respond to any potential public health events of international concern. [...].
 The 13 core capacities are: (1) Legislation and financing; (2) IHR Coordination and National Focal Point Functions; (3) Zoonotic events and the Human-Animal Health Interface; (4) Food safety; (5) Laboratory; (6) Surveillance; (7) Human resources; (8) National Health Emergency Framework; (9) Health Service Provision; (10) Risk communication; (11) Points of entry; (12) Chemical events; (13) Radiation emergencies."

-There are also 19 technical areas from the Joint External Evaluation tool, which in addition to the 13 above include antimicrobial resistance, immunization, "national laboratory system", biosafety and biosecurity, "emergency preparedness", "emergency response operations", linking public health and security authorities, medical countermeasures and personnel deployment (<a id="WHOJEE">[World Health Organization 2019b](#f19)</a>).
+There are also 19 technical areas from the Joint External Evaluation tool, which in addition to the 13 above include antimicrobial resistance, immunization, "national laboratory system", biosafety and biosecurity, "emergency preparedness", "emergency response operations", linking public health and security authorities, medical countermeasures and personnel deployment (<a id="WHOJEE">[WHO 2019b](#f19)</a>).
 A number of search terms are taken from this document.

+This query consists of 1 phrase.
+The general structure is *health emergencies + preparedness + action*

-`national action plan` is in relation to antimicrobial resistance. `emergency response` covers emergency response plans, etc. `health risk` is a very general term, so here is limited to national and global health risks. `health emergency` is more unambiguously about emergency situations.
+`national action plan` is in relation to antimicrobial resistance. `emergency response` covers emergency response plans, etc. `health risk` is a very general term, so here is limited to national and global health risks, as stated in the target. `health emergency` is more unambiguously about emergency situations, so is not limited.

 The `NOT` statement is required to eliminate results for e.g. crop epidemics.